๐Ÿ“ŠCausal Inference

 Ding and VanderWeele's Bounding Factor

-Compare: E-value vs. Cornfield conditions—both assess confounder strength requirements, but E-values give a single interpretable number while Cornfield conditions provide a set of inequalities for logical argument.
+Compare: E-value vs. Cornfield conditions: both assess how strong a confounder would need to be, but E-values give a single interpretable number while Cornfield conditions provide a set of inequalities for logical argument.
 Use E-values for quick communication; use Cornfield logic when defending against specific proposed confounders.

 Bounds and Thresholds for Matched Designs

 When you've used matching or stratification to control observed confounders, these methods ask: What if I missed something?
-They're designed specifically for studies where you've already done the work of balancing covariates.
+They're designed for studies where you've already balanced on observed covariates and need to assess vulnerability to unobserved ones.

 Rosenbaum Bounds